go-swagger/go-swagger/docs/install/_index.md

 with source tarballs, RPM and DEB packages, a docker image and a `brew` recipe.

 {{<hint info>}}
-go-swagger works on *nix as well as Windows OS.
+`go-swagger` works on all unix platforms as well as Windows OS.
 {{</hint>}}

 {{<hint warning>}}